Metis: The Greek Goddess of Wisdom

 Building on the embodied way of responding, the term is more than merely being able to recognize patterns and formulate a response.
 It also means that you can perform several different skills at the same time, leading to the most creative results and responses.

-To add, in ancient Greece it was quite literally related to the idea of thinking like a crab or octopus: exploring ways of moving and responding that are necessarily different from the ‘usual’.
-That is, if we take the human animal as a norm.
-This is also why our Greek goddess is able to transform into different forms and animals.
+In ancient Greece, it was quite literally related to the idea of thinking like a crab or octopus: exploring ways of moving and finding responses that are necessarily different from the ‘usual’.

-So all and all, metis encompasses a combination of creativity, intelligence, artistry, and feeling for justice.
+So, metis encompasses a combination of creativity, intelligence, artistry, and a feeling of justice.

 Disability Studies

-For starters, it is a concept that is used and explored in the field of disabilities studies.
-This is mostly related to the Greek god of fire, Hephaestus.
+It is a concept that is used and explored in the field of disability studies and is mostly related to the Greek god of fire, Hephaestus.
 Although almost any Greek god had a stunning appearance, this god was a little less lucky.
 Some might even call him ugly.
 On top of that, he had at least one clubbed foot.

 While non-disabled persons might see this as a problem, scientists are now exploring why this was not the case for the ugly god.